 During the early 1960s a group of Vancouver Businessmen formed the Garibaldi Olympic Development Association (GODA) to develop a site to host the 1968 Winter Olympic Games and selected London Mountain (Whistler Mountain’s original name) as the preferred venue.

-Here is the whole story
+Here is the whole story1964

 The single-lane road is extended to Whistler because of the ski area development, and to Pemberton later that same year.
 The trip from Vancouver to Whistler took 5-6 hours.